witsgroup-1/campus-infrastructure-management-docs/docs/Testing.md

 - Given that I am a user, when I see security contact information, then i am able to contact security.
 - Given that I am a user, when i make a dining reservation, then i am sure that my place in the dining hall is booked.

+## User Acceptance Tests for Venue Booking

+**1. Book Study Room as a Student**
+- **Given** that I am a student user who is neither a lecturer nor a tutor,
+- **When** I attempt to book a study room,
+- **Then** I can book the study room for the specified time.

+**2. Book Study Room and Tutorial Room as a Student Tutor**
+- **Given** that I am a student user who is a tutor but not a lecturer,
+- **When** I attempt to book a study room or tutorial room,
+- **Then** I can successfully book either a study room or tutorial room for the specified time.

+**3. Book Study Room, Tutorial Room, Exam Venue, Boardroom, and Lecture Hall as a Student Lecturer**
+- **Given** that I am a student user who is a lecturer but not a tutor,
+- **When** I attempt to book a study room, tutorial room, exam venue, boardroom, or lecture hall,
+- **Then** I can successfully book any of these venues for the specified time.

+**4. Book Tutorial Room, Exam Venue, Boardroom, and Lecture Hall as a Staff Lecturer**
+- **Given** that I am a staff member who is a lecturer,
+- **When** I attempt to book a tutorial room, exam venue, boardroom, or lecture hall,
+- **Then** I can successfully book any of these venues for the specified time.

+**5. Book Study Room, Tutorial Room, Exam Venue, Boardroom, and Lecture Hall as a Staff Member**
+- **Given** that I am a staff member who is neither a tutor nor a lecturer,
+- **When** I attempt to book a study room, tutorial room, exam venue, boardroom, or lecture hall,
+- **Then** I can successfully book any of these venues for the specified time.

+**6. Book All Allowed Venues as a Staff Member who is Both a Lecturer and a Tutor**
+- **Given** that I am a staff member who is both a tutor and a lecturer,
+- **When** I attempt to book any venue,
+- **Then** I can successfully book a study room, tutorial room, exam venue, boardroom, or lecture hall for the specified time.

+**7. Book All Allowed Venues as a Student who is Both a Lecturer and a Tutor**
+- **Given** that I am a student user who is both a lecturer and a tutor,
+- **When** I attempt to book any venue,
+- **Then** I can successfully book a study room, tutorial room, exam venue, boardroom, or lecture hall for the specified time.

+**8. Book No Venues if User Role is Unspecified**
+- **Given** that my user role is unspecified or missing,
+- **When** I attempt to book any venue,
+- **Then** I will be unable to book any venues.

 ## Why is our code coverage ___%
 ### For Milestone 2